 - Highly Recommended: travel, hiking and events in good light conditions limiting the number of lens to carry around with quality results.

-- Not Recommended: low light conditions, need for the very high sharpness across the frame also at wide apertures.
+- Not Highly Recommended: low light conditions, need for extremely high sharpness across the frame also at wide apertures.